dLoProdz/custom-wazuh-manager/README.md

 <br>
 A modified Wazuh Manager 4.9.0 image build script to replace Filebeat with Fluent Bit for log shipping to Graylog.
 <br><br>
-Disclaimer: This will break your Wazuh Dashboard's hability to visualize data residing in your Indexer.
+Disclaimer: This will break your Wazuh Dashboard's ability to visualize data residing in your Indexer.
 Use Grafana instead to create dashboards and visualize your log data.
 <br><br>
 Build:
 <br>